SkylineCommunications/dataminer-docs/release-notes/Web_apps/Web_apps_Feature_Release_10.3/Web_apps_Feature_Release_10.3.7.md

 <!-- MR 10.4.0 - FR 10.3.7 -->
 <!-- Not added to MR 10.4.0 -->

-When you opened a dashboard of which the URL was longer than 2048 characters, the authentication app would fail to open, causing IIS to either stop operating or throw a 404 or 414 error message.
+When you opened a dashboard of which the URL was longer than 2048 characters, the authentication app would fail to open, causing IIS to either stop operating or throw a 404 or 414 error.

 #### GQI: Exception thrown when grouping an empty aggregation result [ID_36392]